Improve volunteer impact, increase fundraising, & take your HR or technology to the next level.

-We provide a number of programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
-Our programs leverage the time and talents of service corps members and other volunteers so that the program's value is many times greater than the cost.
+We deliver programs that address specific areas of nonprofit capacity.
+Our programs leverage the time and talents of service corps members and other skilled volunteers so that the program's value is many times greater than the cost.

 Springboard, Catalyst, HR Toolkit, Plan IT, and Volunteer Impact Partnership

 Our action learning programs, described below, improve organizational performance.
 Participating organizations set priorities and make important improvements with the help of 501 Commons consultants, while learning and sharing with peers.

 Springboard for Arts and Culture Organizations - now in its ninth year, participants develop the ability to quickly identify and address organizational problems, spot opportunities and create an actionable capacity building plan that measure organizational success.

 Catalyst for Fundraising Success - now in its sixth year, participants identify barriers to fundraising success, plan for effective internal fund development systems, strengthen staff and board fundraising efforts, and create a compelling case statement for increased fundraising success.

 HR Toolkit - now in its third year, HR Toolkit is a cohort program designed to provide staff with consulting, tools, training, and an implementation plan in five key HR practices that will strengthen your organization.
 Three cohort meetings provide you with the opportunity to learn from each other and HR professionals.